Zero-field identification and control of hydrogen-related electron-nuclear spin registers in diamond: Results

-The identification of new hydrogen and nitrogen-related defects provides a path to engineer scalable electron-nuclear spin registers for quantum sensing and information processing.
+The identification of new defects provides a route to individually controlled electron-nuclear spin registers for quantum sensing and information processing.
 Each defect hosts a distinct electronic spin transition — useful as a spectrally addressable sensing qubit — together with a host nuclear spin that can serve as a long-lived quantum memory.
 This dual functionality enables selective control with minimal spectral overlap from other environmental impurities such as P1 centers.
 Hydrogen-related defects are particularly promising because of their lower concentrations relative to nitrogen, which improves distinguishability through NV-electron coupling.
-The key requirements for scaling such hybrid registers are to establish initialization, coherent control, and readout of the defect’s nuclear spin qubit, similar to what has been achieved for (distant) electronic spins~\cite{Ungar2024}.
-Using the calibrated nuclear spin transitions of the X1 defect~(\cref{fig:NDEER}b), we extend the NEETR sequence to achieve universal control and make use of the nuclear spin as a robust quantum memory.
+Furthermore, access to defects along electronically-coupled spin chains~\cite{Ungar2024} can reduce the number of distinct defect species required to build larger hybrid registers.
+The key requirements for harnessing electron-nuclear defects as quantum memories are initialization, coherent control, and readout of the defect’s nuclear spin qubit.
+Using the calibrated nuclear spin transitions of the X1 defect~(\cref{fig:NDEER}b), we extend the NEETR sequence to achieve universal control and use the nuclear spin as a robust quantum memory.

 For unitary control, we apply the NEETR sequence with the RF pulse tuned to either the $\omega_{n\pm}$ frequencies, which implements a selective nuclear spin rotation conditioned on the electronic spin state~(\cref{fig:control}a).
 Using the conditional HHCP block, the resulting change in the defect’s electronic spin polarization is mapped onto the NV for optical readout.
 By varying the RF pulse duration we observe multiple Rabi oscillations of the hydrogen nuclear spin.
-We calibrate the $\pi$-pulse duration based on the measured Rabi frequency in order to implement the conditional nuclear spin gate for maximal nuclear polarization.
+We calibrate the $\pi$-pulse duration based on the measured Rabi frequency in order to implement the conditional nuclear spin gate for complete nuclear polarization, as shown below.
 The fast nuclear Rabi frequency of hydrogen relative to nitrogen, in combination with the long nuclear coherence times observed below, will help to enable efficient qubit control for quantum memory protocols.